 Disclosures related to recognitions given to Birch Hill Investment Advisors LLC, Birch Hill Principals, & Birch Hill Employees

 Recognitions and rankings from rating services or publications are no guarantee of future investment success and do not ensure that a current or prospective client will experience a higher level of performance results.
 Such recognitions should not be construed as an endorsement of the advisor.
 Recognitions may be based on information prepared and submitted by the advisor and not all advisors may elect to participate in the process.
 Criteria used in making these rankings are included below.

-Boston Magazine partnered with Five Star Professional, an independent research firm, to identify a select group of wealth managers in the Boston area.
 Candidates are identified by one of three sources: firm nomination, peer nomination or pre-qualification based on industry standing.
 Candidates are identified using internal and external research data.
-In 2019, award candidates are required to satisfy five objective eligibility criteria including: credentials as an investment advisory representative or a registered investment advisor, a minimum of 5 years of experience, favorable regulatory and compliant history review, a fulfilled firm review, and accepting new clients.
+In 2020, award candidates are required to satisfy ten objective eligibility criteria including: credentials as an investment advisory representative or a registered investment advisor, a minimum of 5 years of experience, favorable regulatory and compliant history review, a fulfilled firm review, and accepting new clients.
 Consideration was also given to one- and five-year client retention rates, client assets administered, number of client households served, and educational and professional designations.
-Approximately, 16% of those considered for the award received it.
+Approximately, 13% of those considered for the award received it in 2020.
 Wealth managers do not pay a fee to be considered or placed on the final list of Five Star Wealth Managers.
 Please note the award is not indicative of future performance and provides no guarantee of future investment success.

 Invest In Others Awards